whoiscc/riog-project/Document/CodingConvention.markdown

 magic numbers, but currently none of them show up).
 Variables have lower initial letters, while most of the others including methods have upper ones.

+Every file in the project should only contain ASCII characters.

-Other things are not very important.
+Other things are not so important.